 Some Middle East / North African countries such as Egypt, Libya, Syria, Jordan & Algeria continue to endure political & economic stagnation.
 Activity is down perhaps 5% to 10% from 2 to 3 years ago, but the outlook for construction work still remains decent in the (GCC).

-Israel’s economy & construction markets continue a positive path as we move into the 2nd half of 2017.
+Israel’s economy & construction market continue positive as we move into the 2nd half of 2017.
 There are plenty of energy & non-oil related construction projects & opportunities that are still to be had.

 In Saudi Arabia, there are new economic financial / trade centers, the 100 mile Riyadh metro line 1 & 2 c/w 80 + stations, high rise offices, airports; hospitals & sport stadiums are all going forward with construction plans.

 In Bahrain, Kuwait & Oman there are plenty of high rise offices, airports; hospitals, schools, light rail transportation, rail links, electrical & water utility upgrades / infrastructure projects in the pipeline.
-In the UAE, there are new railway / metro systems, a nuclear power plant, large shopping centers, hotels, high rise offices, the 2020 Expo Trade Center, airport expansions, hospitals & sport stadiums that are all moving ahead with construction.
+In the UAE there is new railway / metro systems, a nuclear power plant, large shopping centers, hotels, high rise offices, the 2020 Expo Trade Center, airport expansions; hospitals & sport stadiums that are all moving ahead with construction..
 The Gulf Cooperation Council (GCC) economies are forecast to grow by 3.5% to 5% in in the 2nd half of 2017.